openbmc/openbmc/poky/documentation/ref-manual/tasks.rst

 The following sections describe normal tasks associated with building a recipe.
-For more information on tasks and dependencies, see the ":ref:`Tasks <bitbake:bitbake-user-manual/bitbake-user-manual-metadata:tasks>`" and ":ref:`Dependencies <bitbake:bitbake-user-manual/bitbake-user-manual-execution:dependencies>`" sections in the BitBake User Manual.
+For more information on tasks and dependencies, see the ":ref:`bitbake:bitbake-user-manual/bitbake-user-manual-metadata:tasks`" and ":ref:`bitbake:bitbake-user-manual/bitbake-user-manual-execution:dependencies`" sections in the BitBake User Manual.

 .. _ref-tasks-build: